-Youth and Adolescent Services promote leadership, adolescent sexual health, pregnancy prevention, and assists youth and young parents to become healthy, self-sufficient, successful adults.
+Youth and Adolescent Services promote leadership, healthy decision making, adolescent sexual health, pregnancy prevention, and assists youth and young parents to become healthy, self-sufficient, successful adults.
 It’s achieved by developing, strengthening, and advancing clinically-proven policies and programs based on industry best practices.
-EOC of Suffolk, Inc. offers a wide range of youth development, professional, and community education services focused on adolescent pregnancy, HIV/AIDS, and sexually transmitted diseases.
-Adolescent sexual health education services are provided at the request of school districts, community-based agencies, religious institutions, and civic organizations.
+EOC of Suffolk, Inc. offers a wide range of youth development, professional, and community education services focused on youth development.
+Adolescent and parent education services are provided at the request of school districts, community-based agencies, religious institutions, and civic organizations.
 Services include:

 Promoting and nurturing youth leadership

 Educating youth on topics such as healthy relationships, communication, anger management, conflict negotiation skill building, and dating through various evidence-based interventions

 Helping youth deal with societal pressures surrounding sexuality

 Helping parenting adolescents towards self-sufficiency and responsible behavior

 Professional education programs on “hot topics” concerning today’s youth

 Workshops to help parents and caregivers become the primary educators for their children

 Advocating for confidential medical care and counseling for sexually active youth

 Special events throughout the year for youth, their parents, and for professional staff